Aasif-j/Aasif-Guess_Number/README.md

 # Aasif-Guess_Number
-This is game to guess the correct the number
+This is a game to guess the correct the number